All Products

 TVS.KNNSEARCH index_name topN vector [filter_string] [param_key param_value]

-Perform a nearest-neighbor query on a specified vector (VECTOR) in a specified vector index.
-The query returns up to topN results.
+Performs a nearest-neighbor query for a specified vector in a vector index and returns up to topN results.

 TVS.KNNSEARCHFIELD